IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/offline.md

 Recent advances in deep learning are giving the possibility to address traditional NLP tasks in a new and completely different manner.
 One of these tasks is spoken language translation (SLT).
 For years, SLT has been addressed by cascading an automatic speech recognition (ASR) and a machine translation (MT) system.
 Recent trends rely on using a single neural network to directly translate the input audio signal in one language into a text in a different language without intermediate symbolic representations, e.g., transcriptions.

 The goal of the **Offline Speech Translation Task** is to examine automatic methods for translating audio speech in one language into text in the target language.
 This has to be done either by exploiting cascaded solutions or end-to-end approaches.
 Last year's results of IWSLT 2021 have confirmed that the performance of end-to-end models is approaching the results of cascade solutions.
-Hence, the questions we want to answer this year are: **is the cascaded solution still the dominant technology in spoken language translation?** **Are the results obtained on English-German valid for other language directions?**
+Hence, the questions we want to answer this year are: **is the cascaded solution still the dominant technology in spoken language translation?** **Are the results obtained using the English-German data also valid for other language directions?**

 Differently from last year, the task addresses the translation of TED talks from English into German (similar to previosu editions) and from English to Chinese and English to Japanese. **One test set will be released for each language direction containing the same talks, respectively with and without audio segmentation.**